 Halloween is such a fun time to take pictures!
 The weather is getting deliciously crisp, the leaves are falling and the kids all have a twinkle of excitement in their eyes at the thought of costumes and candy!
-Here are some tips to get great pictures of children in their costumes.
+Time to capture all the cuteness – grab your camera and let’s get snapping!

-1. Plan ahead.
-Decide whether you’ll take the pictures on Halloween prior to trick-or-treating (which may be a good idea if any elaborate makeup or hairstyling is involved) or if you want to take them before the actual craziness of the holiday.
+Decide whether you’ll take the pictures on Halloween prior to trick-or-treating (which may be a good idea if any elaborate makeup or hairstyling is involved) or if you want to take them a few days before the actual craziness of the holiday.

-3. Take pictures from many different perspectives and capture individual details.
-Sometimes the cutest part of a costume isn’t necessarily the front.
-And be sure to get all those adorable little details which may include things like costume jewelry, face paint, an detailed hair style or cute shoes/socks, as well as details on the costume itself (a hand-stitched appliqué on a poodle skirt, a fancy tiara, glittery fairy wings, a cowboy bandana around the neck, etc.)
+Take pictures from many different perspectives and capture individual details.
+Sometimes the cutest part of a costume isn’t necessarily the front!
+Be sure to get all those adorable little details – costume jewelry, face paint, a detailed hair style or cute shoes/socks.
+Don;t forget the details on the costume itself – a hand-stitched applique on a poodle skirt, a fancy tiara, glittery fairy wings, a cowboy bandanna around the neck, etc.

-You and your children can have so much fun with your Halloween photos!
-I know I’m looking forward to doing ours this year!
+I hope you and your children have so much fun with your Halloween photos!

-(Originally published on Somewhat Simple in October 2011)
+This post originally published on Somewhat Simple in October 2011.